• Home

 In 2001, Dr. Root stepped down from his professional duties to care for his wife full-time following a rapid onset of ALS.
 After her passing later that year, he became an Emeritus Professor at the University of Washington.
 Tragically, Dr. Richard Root met his untimely demise in 2006 when he was attacked by a crocodile while collaborating with the University of Pennsylvania to combat AIDS in Africa.

-Deep Dive into Root's" Triple Threat" Story
+Deep Dive into Root's Initial "Triple-Threat" Story

 Read MORE